mayybee/kevthema/content/work/ibm/index.md

 featuredImage: "./cover.jpg"
 role: "Product Designer"
 years: "2016"
-description: "We built IBM live chat and consultation scheduling (branded as Live Advisor).
-Not going to lie, scheduling always sucks, my only hope is that this one is slightly less frustrating than the other ones out there."
+description: "We built IBM live chat/chat scheduling.
+Not going to say we did an amazing job, scheduling always sucks.
+My only hope is that this one is less terrible than the other ones out there."
-intro: "IBM Live Advisor"
+intro: " "
 activelink: false
 team: [" "]
 worktype: [" "]